casper-network/docs/source/docs/casper/dapp-dev-guide/testing-session-code.md

 // Initialize an instance of the execution engine and assign it to the builder variable let mut builder = InMemoryWasmTestBuilder::default();

-// Set up genesis node
+// Execute the genesis process builder.run_genesis(&*DEFAULT_RUN_GENESIS_REQUEST).commit();
-builder.run_genesis(&*DEFAULT_RUN_GENESIS_REQUEST).commit();

 // Retrieve the contract wasm from the specified location and assign to the session code variable